Linuxinet/graphql-security-faqs/README.md

 # graphql-security-faqs
-contains usefull information i gathered while learning graphql(security)
+contains usefull information i gathered while learning graphql(security), if i want to re-start graphql pentesting i use this as notes

 ## Index